wp-plugins/shortcode-shorturl/readme.txt

 1. Download the Plugin
 1. Upload the shorturl.php into your “wp-content/plugins” folder of your blog
-1. Activate the shortcode in your Wordpress-Admin Plugins page
+1. Activate the plugin ("Automatic Short URL") in your Wordpress-Admin Plugins page
 1. Start using the shortcode in your articles where ever you like
 1. If you like you can optimize the settings in the "Short URL" Settings-Page.